 Castel Sant Angelo, on the Tiber River, was built as a tomb for Emperor Hadrian in the second century.
 In the Middle Ages, it was used as a fortress until it became a papal residence in the 14th century.
 It was built over the Roman walls and has an underground passageway to the Vatican.
-You can visit Castel Sant Angelo and in the summer, concerts and special programs are held there.
-It's a pedestrian area so it's a good place for strolling and enjoying the river.
+You can visit Castel Sant Angelo, and, in the summer, concerts and special programs are held there.
+It's also a pedestrian area, so it's a good place for strolling and enjoying the river.
 See Castel Sant Angelo Visitor Guide

 Special Visits and Useful Links

 - The Pope: The Pope holds Wednesday General Audiences with the Holy Father at 10:30 a.m. but you must have a ticket (which is free) to attend.
 See how to request tickets for a Papal Audience or you can reserve tickets for the Papal Audience for a booking fee and transportation from your hotel through Select Italy.
 On Sundays at noon, the Pope usually delivers a blessing from his window for people gathered in St. Peter's Square.
 The Pope also presides over special services and Masses, some of which also require a ticket.